-‘Big Bang Theory’ To End At 12 Seasons Predicts Johnny Galecki
+‘The Big Bang Theory’ To End At 12 Seasons, Predicts Johnny Galecki

-Should Big Bang Theory fans be prepared for a countdown of the last episodes of the comedy that made geeks so cool?
+Should The Big Bang Theory fans be prepared for a countdown of the last episodes of the comedy that made geeks so cool?
 Speaking at the Television Critics Association on Saturday, Johnny Galecki has boldly predicted that The Big Bang Theory will be ending after next season.
 What did the star have to say?

 Galecki has already began to talk about the end of Big Bang, and life after the show.
 The cast, many of whom have worked with each other since the very first episode, appear to have already discussed how they are going to feel when the CBS show does finally end.